Call us at 253-853-7107 to schedule a listening session

 This mod gives you a pair of mounted RCA jacks on the back of the unit as pre-wired for a direct output option later should you choose to move forward with purchasing the Flux modded headblock down the road.
 Adding this feature early will prevent the need to ship your tape deck back in for the full Flux Mod as mentioned above.

 Our standard head block plates are precise machines using aluminum and brass.
 Todays modern machining standards as utilized, resulting in a quality that far exceeds the original Technics cast plates.
 Our plates allow you to configure your headlock in the "Three Head", "Four Head" or "No Switch" configuration.
 All of our custom configurations are available with either Aluminum or Brass Headblock plates.
-The professionally assemblies are completed by John French of JRF utilizing only the finest materials from.
+The professionally assemblies are completed by John French of JRF utilizing high quality materials.